qeaml/qeaml.github.io/pages/projects/nwge.md

 information as well as plenty of other pages describing the engine's ins-and-outs.
 This page is not always kept up-to-date.

 *Fun fact:* Nwge's birthday is April 18th, 2023.
-That means nwge is 1 year old!
+That means nwge is 2 years old!

 ## What does it do?